adilbaig/Tiny-Redis/README.md

 - sorted sets
 - transactions (Yay!)

-The more esoteric features like Lua scripting and Pub/Sub are have not been tested yet.
+The more esoteric features like Lua scripting and Pub/Sub have not been tested yet.

 ## Compilation Instructions